jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/README.md

 This Dockerfile creates a Docker image for Apache Airflow, installs additional Python packages from a requirements.txt file and copies google credentials into the container

-### 3:  Create a Docker-compose.yaml.
-Should look like:
+### 3:  Create a Docker-compose.yaml

+Docker-compose.yaml should look like this:

 ```yaml